slafi/GPS_Data_Logger/Readme.md

 ```console
 pi@raspberrypi:~ $ python3 app.py
 ```

-To stop the application, the key combination `CTRL + C` is enough.
+To stop the application, the key combination `CTRL + C` can be used.

 ## Built With